A look behind the scenes at the Roseanne revival

 Laurie Metcalf (plays Jackie Harris)

 Since saying goodbye to her character as Roseanne's little sister, Metcalf has starred in Desperate Housewives and HBO's Getting On.
-On stage, she's had four Tony Award nominations for Broadway, including Misery and A Doll's House, Part 2.
-She's been known recently for being nominated for an Oscar for her performance in Lady Bird.
+She's also seen success on the stage, with four Tony Award nominations, including a win for A Doll's House, Part 2.
+She's been known recently for being nominated for an Oscar for her performance as the title character's mother in Lady Bird.